MIT-Senseable-City-Lab/sensing-garden/README.md

 # open crontab
 sudo crontab -e

-# kill processes with the process number
+# kill processes with the process number from the overview
 sudo kill 888
 ```